Fibromyalgia: Epidemiology

 Fibromyalgia is estimated to affect 1.8% of the population.
 German Federal Ministry of Health guidance is that about 2% of adults in Germany suffer from fibromyalgia.
 Information about FM prevalence in many parts of the world is limited by lack of information and by differing diagnosis standards.
 A 2024 study found more patients met fibromyalgia proxy criteria than were clinically diagnosed with fibromyalgia, implying that fibromyalgia is underdiagnosed.

 Historically, diagnosed FM cases have been between 4%-20% male.
 As a result historically most FM research has focused on women.
-However men may be relatively underdiagnosed.
+There has been debate about whether men experience differences in FM symptoms compared to women.
+Men may be relatively underdiagnosed, perhaps because they interact with medical services over chronic pain less than women do.
+The genetic architecture of fibromyalgia is nearly identical between males and females.